siavashsk/movie-app/README.md

    npm run web
    ```
     -- You need to have an api key in order to render movies -> place api key in src/constants/index.jsx
-   you can get an api key by https://api.themoviedb.org/
+   you can get an api key in this website https://api.themoviedb.org/